-This full-time programme in UK, is delivered in part-time mode of study in Sri Lanka, and is made up of four modules each worth 30 credit points.
+The first two years of the Kingston University degree programme are fully mapped to Pearson BTEC HND in Construction and the Built Environment (Quantity Surveying).
+In this top-up year, students will follow the Final year of BSc (Hons) Quantity Surveying Consultancy degree programme of Kingston University London.
+This is a full-time programme in UK, is delivered in weekend in Sri Lanka, and is made up of four modules each worth 30 credit points.
 A student must complete all 120 credits.
 The duration of this programme is one year.

-Intake is normally in September.
-The minimum entry qualifications for the programme is a Pearson BTEC HND in Construction and the Built Environment (Quantity Surveying) or equivalent.
-The candidates has to produce evidence of English language competence in accordance with the University’s standard policy (viz. a credit pass at GCE-O/L) and may be required to attend a bridging programme.
+The intake is normally in September, and the minimum entry qualification for the programme is Pearson BTEC HND in Construction and the Built Environment (Quantity Surveying) or equivalent.
+The candidates are required to produce evidence of English language competence in accordance with the University’s standard policy (viz. a credit pass at GCE-O/L) and may be required to attend a bridging programme.

 This module aims to help you explore the principles and theories of project management applied in the context of construction.
 It introduces you to project management standards and